markszabo/Hacktivity2016/README.md

 1. Go to File > Examples > ESP8266 > Blink
 2. Connect ESP8266 to your computer and select the right port under Tools > Port.
 3. Click Upload
 4. While it compiles (and before upload) press and **hold** the flash button (on the ESP8266) and press reset once, to make the microcontroller enter flash mode.
 If the upload fails, check the port.
 If still fails, make sure it enters flash mode.
 Hold flash and press reset multiple times before it starts to upload.
-(If you have the WeMos D1 or on other ESP without flash button, you can just simply press Upload and wait.
+(If you have the WeMos D1 or an other ESP without flash button, you can just simply press Upload and wait.
 If it fails first, just repeat.)
 5. The ESP8266 should blink with its build in led.
 6. Bonus: change it to blink faster, try to find an other build in LED (pin definition from the slides might help).

 #### WifiScan

 1. Go to File > Examples > ESP8266Wifi > WifiScan
-2. Upload it as before
+2. Upload it as before (don't forget to enter flash mode)
-3. Go to Tools > Serial Monitor and set the Baudrate to 115200 in the bottom right corner
+3. Go to Tools > Serial Monitor and set the Baudrate to 115200 (in the bottom right corner)
 4. Wait a few seconds and see the nearby Wifi networks listed.
+If you see gibberish characters, check the baudrate.
 5. Bonus: display other information on the Wifi networks, for example channel. (hint: [ESP8266WiFi.h](https://github.com/esp8266/Arduino/blob/4897e0006b5b0123a2fa31f67b14a3fff65ce561/libraries/ESP8266WiFi/src/ESP8266WiFi.h)).

 ## Fake captive portal